 Essential guide to caring for your wood

 This short course for beginners provides an overview of the key considerations and issues when caring for a woodland.
 It serves as an excellent introduction for those who are new to woodland ownership or interested in the practical aspects of caring for a woodland.
-The course will cover some of the key concepts of forestry and conservation, and include a guided tour of Professor Evans’ nearby woods, Northdown Plantation, to view stands of different species, various silvicultural treatments, and to consider forestry and conservation objectives.
+In the morning session at the Supershell Building (which rather excitingly is adjacent to the Goodwood motor circuit) we will cover some of the key concepts of forestry and conservation.
+In the afternoon we will drive a very short distance for a guided tour of woodlands at Goodwood Estate in the afternoon, to view stands of different species, various silvicultural treatments, and to consider forestry and conservation objectives.

 Professor Julian Evans OBE FICFor